oottppxx/enigma2/zgemmah7/README.txt

 slot, the boot would hang.
 I believe it's perfectly feasible to have 2 TFTP boot commands, though, and might look into it.
 It's also possible the use of the ping commands is interfering with a timer/watchdog or similar, eventually I might also try to eliminate them to test.
+Update: it seems all the lines in STARTUP end up in a bootloader environment variable also named STARTUP; while, according to the perused documentation/source, environment variables size can go up to 32K (or 64K, not sure), it seems this, coupled with the length of each boot line, can be the issue: a strategy of using short named environment variables to compress the file contents was tried, but didn't really work due to other issues.

 The use of the bootloader copydisk and flash commands were also attempted, to no avail.
 Using this method, a single file served from tftp would overwrite the